Dehydrated Food versus Freeze Dried Food

 Retains original shape, texture, color after reconstitution

 Both dehydrated and freeze-dried foods have a place in one’s diversified food storage.
-Freeze-dried is more expensive although very light weight with a long shelf life.
-Dehydrated food can be processed at home, albeit with a shorter shelf life – but that’s okay because you’re growing a garden every year – right??
+Freeze-dried foods are more expensive although very light weight with a long shelf life.
+Dehydrated foods can be processed at home, albeit with a shorter shelf life.